edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

     //  This rule's path matches the navigation links href attribute .match("/pages/:id", {
         caching: {
-            max_age: "1h", // Caches the response in the edge cache for 1 hour
+            max_age: "1h", // Caches the response on the edge for 1 hour
             service_worker_max_age: "1h" // Enables automatic prefetching and caches the response in the browser SW cache for 1 hour
         }
     })